samthropic/project-proposal/README.md

 ## For Whom?

 Users for RepoIQ include and arent limited to:
 - Software developers joining a new project at work
 - Students interning at a new company
 - Software developers contributing to an open source project
-    - And much more!
+- And more..

 ## How?

 Users would upload a GitHub repository, and RepoIQ would analyze its structure and generate an interactive map of the codebase.

 From the map, users could:
 - View important files, functions, classes, and dependencies
 - See how different parts of the repository connect
 - Select a file or function to see what depends on it
 - Search the repository using simple questions such as “Where is authentication handled?”
 - Navigate directly from the visualization to relevant source code

 ## Scope